About DISTILL CREATIVE

 Distill Creative designs one-of-a-kind experiences to inspire creativity and build community.
 We host hands-on craft workshops, develop custom creative experiences, and provide consulting services for art, retail, and event curation.

-We produce unique craft workshops and private events at our NYC studio and our Chapters host monthly events in SoCal, and Washington, DC.
-We also create the Distill Creative Book Club, Craft Kits, and Guides to help you be more confidently creative and connected.
+We produce unique craft workshops and private events at our NYC studio.
+Our Chapter Leaders host pop-up events in Southern California, Virginia and Washington, DC.
+We also create the Distill Creative Courses, Book Club, Craft Kits, and Guides to help you be more confidently creative and connected.